-Sean Oliu is a young singer, songwriter, musician and actor from Anaheim, California.
+Sean Oliu is a young singer, songwriter, musician and actor from Southern California.
 He is one of the youngest Mouseketeers on the digital-first variety program Club Mickey Mouse.
 In 2013 at age 11, he competed on the NBC/Telemundo program “La Voz Kids”, the Spanish language version of The Voice.
 He advanced out of a pool of over 6500 invited contestants to be one of six finalists.

 As a young boy, Sean was introduced to classic country music artists such as: Johnny Cash, Merle Haggard, George Strait and Hank Williams by his grandfather.
 He fell in love with the genre and has blended it with blues, Americana and early rock n’ roll forming his unique musical style.

 Sean was chosen as one of the 2017 Top 100 Influencers of Orange County.
 The OC Family Magazine named him the 2017 “OC Whiz Kid”.
 He was also featured as a Person of Interest in the July 2016 Orange County’s Very Best issue of Orange Coast Magazine.